Clause 17.14: special leave

 17.14.4 Called as a Witness in a Private Capacity

-Special leave granted to attend examinations shall include leave for any necessary travel to or from the place at which the examination is held.
+Special leave granted to attend examinations includes leave for any necessary travel to or from the place at which the examination is held.

 17.14.6 Association Activities